 Padre Island provides two established campgrounds and more than 64 miles of beaches open to primitive camping, so pack your bags and plan to spend a few days exploring this incredible setting!

-From the deposits of petrified wood that give this park its name, to the colorful badlands, the pet friendly Petrified Forest National Park is truly a wonder to behold.
+From the deposits of petrified wood that give this park its name, to the colorful badlands, the Petrified Forest National Park is truly a wonder to behold.
 Located in eastern Arizona, Route 66 runs through the park, and the northern border extends into the fabulous Painted Desert.

 Dogs on leash are welcome on all the parks trails, but the Petrified Forest is well-known for its fossil deposits.
 So don’t let your pooch gnaw on any bones he finds!